-Our award-winning landscape planning team offers services across a range of sectors - from large-scale energy and infrastructure to small housing projects and sensitive heritage sites.
+Our award-winning landscape planning team offers services across various sectors - from large-scale energy and infrastructure to small housing projects and sensitive heritage sites.
 We support infrastructure providers and utility companies, government bodies, developers, architects and contractors, ensuring that projects are better planned, communicated and delivered.

 As members of the Landscape Institute and the Institute of Environmental Management and Assessment (IEMA), we offer the following landscape and environmental planning services: